This page identifies free Internet resources that include legislative materials from Congress.

 Internet and Online Sources of U.S. Legislative and Regulatory Information

 Research guide for identifying and comparing licensed databases and free Internet sources for legislative and regulatory materials.
-Provided by the Law Librarias' Society of Washington, D.C., Inc.
+Provided by the Law Librarians' Society of Washington, D.C., Inc.

 Researching Current Federal Legislation and Regulations: A Guide to Resources for Congressional Staff